 AI also plays a critical role in the maintenance of these autonomous machines.
 Through continuous monitoring and analysis of various operational parameters, AI can predict potential failures or maintenance needs.
 This allows for proactive maintenance, reducing equipment downtime, and extending the lifespan of the machines.

 Despite the apparent advantages, the transition to autonomous mining equipment is not without its challenges.
 There are considerations around cost, the need for upgraded infrastructure, and changes in workforce requirements.
 Moreover, the complexity of coordinating multiple autonomous vehicles in a dynamic environment is a significant technical challenge.
-However, ongoing advancements in AI and machine learning are steadily overcoming these challenges, pushing us towards a future where autonomous mining equipment becomes the norm rather than the exception.

 AI and Predictive Maintenance